 Dean A. Lao, Jr., 57, Filipino, is the President and CEO of Chemrez and Natura.
 He is also a member of the Management Committee of D&L Industries.
 He serves as Director of D&L Polymer & Colours, Inc., FIC Marketing, Inc., FIC Tankers Corporation, Anonas LRT Property and Dev't Corp., Hotel Acropolis, Inc. and Star Anise Properties Corp.
-He is currently the Chairman of the United Coconut Association of the Philippines, Director of the ASEAN Oleochemical Manufacturing Group, President of the Philippine Oleochemical Manufacturers Association, President of The Philippine Biodiesel Association and member of the Wallace Business Forum, Chemical Industries Association of the Philippine Chapter.
+He is currently the Chairman of the United Coconut Association of the Philippines, Director of the ASEAN Oleochemical Manufacturing Group, President of the Philippine Oleochemical Manufacturers Association, President of The Philippine Biodiesel Association and member of the Wallace Business Forum, Chemical Industries Association of the Philippines, Philippine Association of Paint Manufacturers and the Entrepreneurial Organization, Philippine Chapter.
 He graduated from Curtin University in Western Australia with a Bachelor of Business in Information Processing after completing his freshman year at the Ateneo de Manila University in the Philippines with a BA in Interdisciplinary Studies.
 He also completed the Advanced Management Program of Harvard Business School.